-The irregular composition of window openings gives the impression that they undulate gently across the facade.
-That makes Jonas just a little bit different: slightly distorted, slightly strange.
-The building is like a stone, but cladded with dark colored, prepatinated zinc; the grid is not regular but distorted; the facade does not stand on the ground but is raised; the building is not orthogonal but lozenge-shaped.
-That makes the building both familiar and alienating, sculptural yet rational, recognizable yet innovative.
+The building with its irregular openings creates the impression that the windows are gently undulating across the facade.
+That makes Jonas a bit different.
+It is not covered in stone but faced in dark, pre-patinated zinc.
+The facade does not touch the ground but is lifted off it.
+The volume is not rectangular but diamond-shaped.
+That makes it both familiar and alienating, sculptural yet rational, recognizable yet innovative.

-But the real surprise with Jonas is revealed inside.
-It is welcoming, warm and spectacular.
+But the real surprise of Jonas awaits inside.
+This is welcoming, warm and spectacular.
 It expresses a modern and sustainable community life.
-The interior is compelling, surprising and surrealist.
-The underlying spatial concept is based on traditional timber ship construction.
-A series of trusses arranged in a row forms the skeleton, the building’s main structure.
-This allows big hollows to be scooped out of the volume, with the required housing program, with in total 270 units, incorporated into the ‘skin’ of the building.
+The interior is unexpected and surrealistic.
+The spatial concept is based on the way traditional wooden ships are constructed: a skeleton consisting of a series of trusses arranged in a row, which form the main structure.
+This allows large hollows to be carved out of the volume, and the required housing program, a total of 273 apartments, is contained within the ‘skin’ of the building.

-That makes the building both familiar and alienating, sculptural yet rational, recognizable yet innovative
+The building is both familiar and alienating, sculptural yet rational, recognizable yet innovative

 How generous can you be!
 The doors are open, and the living room and forest are accessible to the public.
 During the daytime, everybody can visit the canyon or stroll around the harbour through the building